 Weight = 220 tons

-Built in 1984 (Showa 59), the Showa Daibutsu is a giant effigy of Dainichi Nyorai, the central deity of worship among Japan's Shingon sect of Esoteric Buddhism.
-Located at Seiryuu-ji Temple (Blue-Green Dragon Temple) in Aomori City, the statue is taller than the Nara Daibutsu and Kamakura Daibutsu (see above for details on these latter two).
+Built in 1984 (Shōwa 59), the Shōwa Daibutsu is a giant effigy of Dainichi Nyorai, the central deity of worship among Japan’s Shingon sect of Esoteric Buddhism.
+Located at Seiryū-ji 青龍寺 (Blue-Green Dragon Temple) in Aomori City, the statue is taller than the Nara Daibutsu and Kamakura Daibutsu .
 The temple itself is new, with construction launched in 1982.

 TEL: 017-726-2312